guelowrd/superfluid-mini-ui/README.md

 │   └── page.tsx
 ├── components
 │   ├── lens.ts
-│   ├── paymentDetails.ts
+│   ├── paymentDetails.ts      <- we created this
-│   ├── paymentOptions.ts
+│   ├── paymentOptions.ts      <- we created this
-│   └── productDetails.ts
+│   └── productDetails.ts      <- we created this
 ├── public
 │   ├── next.svg
 │   └── vercel.svg